 "Okay," I shrugged my shoulders.
 And just like that it became our daily routine.
 Us bantering with each other, me picking from the box of teas, Sebastian struggling his way through the tea process, and lastly hanging my drawing on the wall.

 Inside the envelope held a picture of Sebastian and I giggling at the front counter as I sipped one of the teas which had gone horribly wrong.
-I thanked Nancy and headed to The Tea House.
-The bell rang but the buzz of everyone talking drowned out the sound.
+I thanked Nancy and headed to inside.
+The bell rang, but the buzz of everyone talking drowned out the sound.
 I went to my usual spot in the corner.
 Sebastian was busy with customers bouncing from table to table.
 He knew I would wait patiently drawing in my sketchpad.

 I was done with the drawing by the time Sebastian slowly walked over to the table, box in hand.
 He looked nervous as he set it down.
 Only one piece of paper remained.

 "I never thought I would see the bottom of this box.
 Hopefully it's a good one!
 Yesterday's tea was very questionable," I said pulling out the last slip.
 Sebastian nodded in agreeance.
 Usually he would have said something witty inreturn, but now he stayed silent.
 "You know I'll still come to the store to visit you right?"
 I tried reassuring him.
 He, once again, nodded in agreeance.
 I stared at him for a few seconds trying to figure out why he was being so strange.
 His eyes kept darting to the slip of paper in my hands.

 Giving up, I finally opened the slip.
 Inside it read 'You're my cup of tea.'

 I turned the slip over, confused.
 This wasn't a type of tea.
 Sebastian cleared his throat.